golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/managing-golem-wallet.md

 ## Generating the app key

-With the daemon running, enter the daemon's directory using another shell and generate the yagna app key that will be used by your requestor agent to access yagna's REST API.
+With the service running, enter the service's directory using another shell and generate the yagna app key that will be used by your requestor agent to access yagna's REST API.
 Note that the `requestor` in the command is a tag of the key.

 ```bash